mattg95/07_campaign/README.md

 -Click 'send test request'.
 If it is working, you should see a 200 OK status response in Typeform's webhook interface and also in the terminal in which you are running Ngrok from.

 Ngrok generates a random URL each time it is started.
-To get a stable URL name, you must buy a subscription to Ngrok ~$7/month.
+To get a consitstent URL name, you must buy a subscription to Ngrok ~$7/month.
+You can then run the following command:

+`./ngrok http 3000 -hostname=<yourchosenname>.ngrok.io -host-header="localhost:3000"`

+This will allow you to have a consistent URL that you expose to Typeform.

 # Tests